We are back now with rides scheduled from October 2021.

 We still have opportunities for any member to start up something new - get in touch and we'll see what we can do to assist.

 (Click to see our Calendar of Events)

-The majority of rides will depart from the City campus (usually from the Bld 51 Bike Hub) and cycle the local Melbourne area.
-Albert Park is our go-to place for local training rides as it allows people of all skill levels to ride freely for a lap or 3 and still get back to the Uni as one group.
+Usually our rides depart from the City campus (Bld 51 Bike Hub) and cycle the local Melbourne area.
+Albert or Princes Park are our go-to places for local training rides as they allow people of all skill levels to ride freely for a lap or 3 and still get back to the Uni as one group.
 Social rides often take in parts of the CBD and surrounding areas, but we're open to more places.

 Trail rides can be undertaken at the Kew Boulevard (as can Road-Training rides) or Plenty Gorge (next to the Bundoora Campus).